10 Best Antivirus Software in 2024: Windows, Android, iOS, Mac

 Bottom Line:

-Intego is the best antivirus for macOS in 2024 — it offers excellent protection against Mac-based malware, it greatly enhances and improves upon Apple’s already built-in security and device optimization tools, and it comes at a great price.
-And there’s a 30-day no-risk money-back guarantee, so you’ll be able to see if it offers the best protection for you.
+Intego is the best antivirus for macOS in 2024 (there’s a pretty solid Windows version, too).
+It offers excellent protection against Mac-based malware, it greatly enhances and improves upon Apple’s already built-in security and device optimization tools, and it comes at a great price.
+And there’s a 30-day no-risk money-back guarantee, so you’ll be able to see if it offers the best protection for you

 Read the full Intego review here >